Summary

 If one or both of your parents have had a skin cancer, you too could be at risk, especially as you are likely to have the same skin type as them.

-When combined with UV exposure, traits such as:
+When combined with UV exposure, the following traits are genetic risk factors for developing skin cancers:

 - red or blonde hair